runtools/run/docs/content/introduction/resource-composition.md

 That is useful when you need to use some tools in order to produce other tools or libraries.
 Some package managers (e.g., npm) solve this case by using some "development dependencies."
 Thanks to resources, there is a much more elegant way.

-For example, here is a tool to launch a rocket:
+For example, here is a tool to launch a fictional rocket:

 ```json
 {